spayot/connectfour/README.md

     D -->|provides training data| A
 ```
  This strategy consists in:
 - an evaluator predicting the probabilities for each possible next move to be the best action as well as the overall probability of winning for the next player.
-This evaluator is essentially based on a classic CNN architecture (ResNet) with 2 heads: a policy head with a softmax activation and a state value head with a sigmoid activation.
+This evaluator is essentially based on a classic CNN architecture (lightweight ResNet with ~350k parameters) with 2 heads: a policy head with a softmax activation and a state value head with a sigmoid activation.
 - a version of Monte-Carlo Tree Search that leverages this evaluator to prioritize the regions of the tree to explore further, and returns an improved policy compared to the original evaluator.
 - The evaluator is iteratively trained following batches of self-played games.
-- Training data is gathered by using:
+- Training data is gathered for each state by using:
    - the improved policy output from MCTS for the policy head and
    - the final outcome of the game (-1,0,1) for the value head.
+- Note: duplicate examples of the same state appearing in multiple games are consolidated by averaging the final outcomes and the improved policies.

 ## Install
 Setup environment: